-If you're looking for free crochet beanie patterns for beginners, look no further.
+If you're looking for crochet beanie patterns for beginners, look no further.

 These crochet beanies are beginner-friendly and will help keep you warm in the colder months.